 This section is useful in scenarios where there are multiple tenants used, where users can login to web applications with their credentials for their specified tenants.
-For instance, for a user in the test.com tenant with the username test1, the user would have to enter the full username as email@example.com in order to login.
+For instance, for a user in the test.com tenant with the username test1, the user would have to enter the full username as [email protected] in order to login.
 Enabling this feature will load all the available active tenants onto a dropdown list on the login page of the web application that the authentication endpoint points to.
-This means that the test1 user mentioned above can simply select the tenant he/she belongs to (test.com) from the dropdown list and only needs to enter the username (i.e., test1) in the username textbox on the login page, without having to type it with "@tenant-domain".
+This means that the test1 user mentioned above can simply select the tenant they belong to (test.com) from the dropdown list and only needs to enter the username (i.e., test1) in the username textbox on the login page, without having to type it with "@tenant-domain".

 Do the following configurations to enable this feature.